revertdata/tweeder/README.md

 Make a copy of the [Google Sheets template](https://docs.google.com/spreadsheets/d/10LzknYu4dBR5Q3XEQ1BGnpR6TsFl4yYWsGmUNkeRE_o/edit#gid=175422382) data storage.

-Rename it to "Twitter mentions" so IFTTT can find and update it easily.
+Rename it to whatever you set it to in your IFTTT applet.

 You can also create other category sheets to use with Tweeder, but you will have to adjust some code and your WHITELIST script.
 Mine also includes:

-* INTERACTIONS (beta)
 * LISTED
 * MANUAL